 Contact Karen Ames/PR Worldwide/Karen@karenames.com

-Maestro Luisotti’s discography includes a complete recording of Stiffelio (Dynamic), the critically acclaimed Duets (Deutsche Grammophon) and he is on the podium for the DVD recordings of the Met’s La bohème (EMI) and their centennial production of La fanciulla del West (Deutsche Grammophon) and with I Masnadieri (Unitel Classica).
+Maestro Luisotti’s discography includes a complete recording of Stiffelio (Dynamic) and the critically acclaimed Duets (Deutsche Grammophon).
+He is on the podium for the DVD recordings of Teatro di San Carlo’s I Masnadieri (Unitel Classica) as well as the Met’s La bohème (EMI) and its centennial production of La fanciulla del West (Deutsche Grammophon).

 "Conductor Luisotti splendidly drew out the difficult balance between lyricism and larger-than-life epic poetry which made the orchestra play in way that rarely happens at La Scala."Carlo Lanfossi, Il Giornale della Musica